+- routine and ruts.
 Stepwise manuals appeal to teachers and students alike, providing secure rules for right behaviour.
-Participation which truly empowers implies a process which is unpredictable.
+Participation which truly empowers implies process which is unpredictable.
 So the more that rigid rules and sequences are followed, the lower the level of participation is likely to be.
-The best PRA manual has one sentence on the first page 'Use Your Own Best Judgement At All Times', and all the remaining pages are blank (KGVK 1991).

-Cosmetics: label without substance

-The greatest danger with participation is that the words will be used without the reality of changed behaviour, approaches and methods.
-The key remains behaviour.
+The best PRA manual has one sentence on the first page "Use Your Own Best Judgement At All Times", and all the remaining pages are blank (KGVK c.
+1990). - cosmetics: label without substance.
+The greatest danger with participation is that the words will be used without the reality of changed behaviour, approaches and methods. - The key remains behaviour.
 Unless the behaviour of most outsiders changes, participation will not be more than partial.

-Implications
+G. Implications

 The implications of the paradigm of people are many.
 For it to be used on any scale in an empowering mode implies widespread changes in bureaucratic procedures and cultures, including participatory management.
 Upper-lower relationships of authority will always be needed, so the shift required is relative, not absolute.
 It affects almost all human relationships, between uppers and lowers, and between peers.
-Any agenda might include first, changing the culture and procedures of development organizations (multilateral and bilateral donors, government departments in headquarters and the field, non-governmental organizations, research institutes, training centres, universities and colleges) towards participatory management, decentralization, and priority to the front-line workers.
-Second, projects concerned with people should become processes of learning, enabling and empowering, with open-ended time frames allowing for participation and change, while blueprint approaches with rigid time frames and set targets should be confined to things, limited to some physical aspects of infrastructure.
-Third, there is a need to change to more participatory and open-ended social science research, with more of the agenda, appraisal and analysis carried out by local people, and the outcomes owned and shared by them.
-This implies also changes in relationships between funding bodies and researchers, and between supervisors and those conducting research for theses.
-Similarly, fourth, determination of priorities in agricultural, forestry, fisheries and other natural resource research should be much more by and through the analysis and experience of local people, weighted to give voice to women, weak and poor people.
-Fifth, approaches and methods in teaching and training should change away from the lecture mode to shared learning, peer instruction, problem solving, and social settings in which the shy and retiring feel able to contribute, and in which all teaching and training includes experiential learning concerning upperlower behaviour and attitudes.
+Any agenda might include:

+- changing the culture and procedures of development organisations (multilateral and bilateral donors, government departments in headquarters and the field, NGOs, research institutes, training centres, universities and colleges...) towards participatory management, decentralisation, and priority to the front-line workers. - projects concerned with people to be processes of learning, enabling and empowering, with open-ended time frames allowing for participation and change, while blueprint approaches with rigid time frames and set targets to be confined to things, limited to some physical aspects of infrastructure.

+- changing to a more participatory and open-ended social science research, with more of the agenda, appraisal and analysis by local people, and the outcomes owned and shared by them.
+This implies also changes in relationships between funding bodies and researchers, and between supervisors and those conducting research for theses. - determination of priorities in agricultural, forestry, fisheries and other natural resource research much more by and through the analysis and experience of local people, weighted to give voice to women, the weak and the poor - changing approaches and methods in teaching and training away from the lecture mode to shared learning, peer instruction, problem solving, and social settings in which the shy and retiring feel able to contribute, and in which all teaching and training includes experiential learning concerning upper-lower behaviour and attitudes

-All this means that the new challenges for the twenty-first century face the rich and powerful more than the poor and weak, for they concern reversals, giving things up.
+All this means that the new challenges for the 21st century face the rich and powerful more than the poor and weak, for they concern reversals, giving things up.
 For the rich to give up their wealth, without being forced by countervailing power, is difficult and improbable; but for uppers to give up dominance at the personal level, putting respect in place of superiority, becoming a convenor, and provider of occasions, a facilitator and catalyst, a consultant and supporter, is less difficult; for these roles bring with them many satisfactions and non-material rewards.
 Perhaps one of the biggest opportunities now is to enable more and more uppers to experience those satisfactions personally, and then themselves to spread them, upwards, downwards, and laterally to their peers.
 For participation, in the full empowering sense of reversals, is not for one place or one set of people, but is itself a paradigm - a pattern of ideas, values, methods and behaviour - which can apply to almost all social activity and spread in all directions.